 - Do design your end credit to take your End Screen into account – leaving the desired space on screen and timings, plus any useful calls to action and graphics.

-- Reuse the End Screen you have created across other videos by selecting the “Import from video” button that sits above the video on the End Screen & Annotations page.
+- Save time and reuse the End Screen you have created across other videos by selecting the “Import from video” button that sits in the Video Elements section.

 Want to learn more about boosting your YouTube channel?